 Hawkins also spent two years with the Palm Springs Power in the Southern California Collegiate summer league (2006-07), helping them to back-to-back league titles.
 He was a pitching coach for the Corvallis Knights in the West Coast Collegiate summer league in 2008.
 The Knights finished first in the West division and won the WCL championship.

 Before joining the college ranks, Hawkins was a head coach at Desert Hot Springs High School in California (1999-2004) and Springfield High School in Oregon (1995-96) and also served as an assistant coach at North Eugene High School in Oregon (1997-98).

 Hawkins received a bachelor's degree in English and history from Western Oregon State in 1995, and earned a master's in teaching with an emphasis in English from Pacific University in 1998.
-Hawkins and his wife Angela have two children, eight-year-old Will and seven-year-old Cal.
+Hawkins and his wife Angela have two children, nine-year-old Will and eight-year-old Cal.